 Traumatic brain injuries are also not unusual following a tractor trailer collision.
 When there may be no apparent damage, symptoms such as headaches, nausea, vision changes, and confusion or cognitive challenges can suggest the presence of brain trauma.
 Even in the absence of any apparent symptoms, traumatic brain injuries may still be present.
 After such a powerful physical shock, it’s best to seek a thorough medical evaluation to rule out more serious conditions.

 The process of recovering from a semi truck accident can be a long one and may require extensive treatment and rehabilitation.
-That’s why AICA Ortho and Spine houses a diverse team of medical specialists, along with a full suite of the latest diagnostic equipment.
+That’s why AICA Ortho & Spine houses a diverse team of medical specialists, along with a full suite of the latest diagnostic equipment.
 While we always start with x-rays, we also offer in-house MRIs and CT scans, if our doctors need additional imaging to assess the state of your health accurately.

 Once we understand the full extent of your injuries, our chiropractors, orthopedists, and physical therapists will work together to coordinate a comprehensive treatment plan that addresses any damage your spine, skeletal system, and soft tissues may have suffered in the impact.
 Our integrated, whole-person approach corrects your injuries at the source, helping you achieve a pain-free life after the trauma of a tractor trailer collision.

-With several convenient Atlanta-area locations available, the caring doctors at AICA Ortho and Spine are ready to help you begin your healing journey.
-To schedule your free consultation, call us at 404-855-2141 today!
+With several convenient Atlanta-area locations available, the caring Orthopedic Doctors at AICA Ortho & Spine are ready to help you begin your healing journey.
+To schedule your free consultation, call us at (404) 855-2141 today.